tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

     On a Mac, you can type `open Home.md` in your Terminal, and the file will open in the default text editor.

+    For instructions on configuring Git to open the text editor you want, see [Associating text editors with Git](https://help.github.com/articles/associating-text-editors-with-git/).

-2. Make a small change and save it.
+2. Make a small change to the content and save it.
 3. In your terminal, make sure you're in the directory where you downloaded the GitHub project.

     To look at the directories under your current path, type `ls`.
 Then use `cd {directory name}` to drill into the folder, or `cd ../` to move up a level.